stoeps13/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

     2. Set the value, in minutes, of the **CookieTimeout** attribute to be equal to or less than the maximum timeout and idle timeout [values that you configured in Security Access Manager](t_secure_with_tam.md#TheValueOfTheCookieTimeoutAttribut).

+        !!! note
-        **Note:** If the parameter does not already exist in the LotusConnections-config.xml file, create it.
+    If the parameter does not already exist in the LotusConnections-config.xml file, create it.
 Open the file in a text editor and add the parameter to the customAuthenticator element.

     3. Save your changes.